CobaldAnnotation/.github/profile/README.md

 As a result, the number of the semantic roles used in the markup was reduced to 143 slots.

-The list and the description of the semantic roles are available on ССЫЛКА.
+The list and the description of the semantic roles are available [here](https://github.com/compreno-semantics/semantic-slots).

 These simplified SCs and DSs are used in the final version of the CoBaLD format.